iZeaoGamer/Zector/major.md

 - Increasement is now unlimited.
 Whatever you add to the increasement bar, is adding onto the increased cell, rather than setting it as that.
 - Added rank transfers!
 Simply type /fixrank to correct your rank. - In beta.
 - All cells are now in the same world, rather than recreating worlds, thus causing TPS or server lag.
+- Added Tokens Notes, and Bank Notes (Money Notes) to OP Prisons S7!
+- Fixed OverLord from crashing the server whilst logging out during combat.
+(Same goes with GodlyOverLord).
+- Fixed GodlyOverLord crash upon player join (After player has left the server whilst in combat, and joins back again).
+- Fixed Custom enchantments not working when opening Contrabands.
+This would happen most likely because Contrabands plugin was sometimes loading before the Custom enchants plugin was, leading to this error because it didn't notice a change between the enabling state.
+- Changed Custom Enchants function to onLoad() to ensure the plugin get's loaded before any other compatible plugins get loaded.
+- Fixed Aerial and Backstab enchants from becoming free in /enchant.
+- Fixed another crash for OverLord (Untested).
+- Do not activate certain custom enchants in protected areas.
+This fixes issues raised to do with custom enchantments activating in protected areas, which shouldn't be enabled.
+- Make Auto Repair custom enchant for Weapons and tools only.
+This is to reduce how OP it is, especially on armor.